Written by

 Last month, we talked about cleaning up your email lists of inactive email subscribers.

-We recommend you read through that blog before continuing here!
-In that blog, we defined inactive subscribers as people who haven’t opened or clicked through an email in the last 90 days.
+We recommend you read through that blog before continuing here.
+In that last blog, we defined inactive subscribers as people who haven’t opened or clicked through an email in the last 90 days.

 Re-engagement emails are…